slipperyseal/trebuchet/README.md

 Perhaps you are making a version of your software on a platform which doesn't support a JVM.
 Maybe you need to share a data model or a specific algorithm on a device which your Java server application communicates with.
 It may be you've written a really small utility in Java and it makes sense that this is distributed as a small native executable.
+Or your boss has asked you to port some terrible Java code to some rubbish device you hate.
+Pop the code into Trebuchet and pull the handle.

 The aim of the project is not to replace a Java Virtual Machine and this project may never implement all of Java's features necessary to do that for arbitary programs.